When searching for a new career path, you want to find an opportunity that not only matches your skill set but also your personality type.

 Personalities are core to who we are, and they typically don’t drastically change throughout our life.
 That said, there are ways we can grow into our strengths and overcome our weaknesses.

 Understanding your personality and its many facets can be very helpful as you think about where you want to be in life and pursue your career ambitions.
-After all, a dream job for one person may be a nightmare for someone else.
+Besides, a dream job for one person may be a nightmare for someone else.
 That’s as true in the tech industry as it is in any other field.

 Understanding your personality

 To get a better sense of your personality and who you are at your core, personality tests like the Myers-Briggs Type Indicator® can be highly useful.
 This test has been around for years and is rooted in one’s preferences in how they approach a situation.
-By taking a test, you can discover where you fall on four different continuums: extraversion (E) or introversion (I); sensing (S) or intuition (N); thinking (T) or feeling (F); and judging (J) or perceiving (P).

 Keep in mind that you don’t need to make career decisions based solely on your personality type.
 While helpful, this assessment is not to be the be-all, end-all way to set the trajectory of your career.
 We suggest you use it as a tool, not as a restriction, as you consider what career opportunities to pursue.

-What is an ISTJ personality?
+ISTJ Meaning: What is an ISTJ personality type?

+ISTJ personalities are commonly known as “Logicians.”
 If you discover you’re an ISTJ personality type, you’ve established certain preferences that can indicate which type of career path may fit better for you.

 - In sensing (S), you prefer to focus on the physical reality and what you can experience.